 Even though hair colorists are professionals, they’re not magicians.
 It is possible for a hair color to be too stubborn to remove without severely damaging your locks.
 The key here is patience.
 If it took several appointments to apply your color safely, expect it to take a few appointments to remove your color safely.

 Can removing stubborn hair color damage your hair?

 Any color service has the potential to damage hair, but a professional colorist will do their best to maintain the look and feel of your strands.

 “I always analyze the condition of the hair before proceeding to remove color,” Valenzuela says.
-“I like to use Redken pH-Bonder to protect the integrity of the hair during the lightening process.
-I also tell my clients to ‘embrace the fade’ and come in for new color transformations once most of their color has faded to minimize the amount of lightening needed.”
+“I also tell my clients to ‘embrace the fade’ and come in for new color transformations once most of their color has faded to minimize the amount of lightening needed.”

 If you have a really stubborn hue, chances are good the removal process will require a few appointments.
 While most of the work happens at the salon, it’s important to take extra special care of your strands in between appointments to maintain the look and feel of your mane.

 Equipped with Valenzuela’s tips, you won’t ever be stuck with a hair color you don’t love ever again.

 Interested in a professional color correction?
 Use our salon locator to book an appointment at a salon near you.